-- A. The Panel Correctly Found that the Ad Note to GATT 1994 Article VI Limits Security to that Which Is "Reasonable" - 9.
-A central question before the Panel was whether any provisions of the Antidumping Agreement or the GATT 1994 apply to a security requirement for the payment of an antidumping duty assessed after an order has been imposed, such as that contemplated by the EBR.
-As the Panel found, the Ad Note to Article VI does apply to such a security requirement, and it is the sole provision that specifically limits security requirements of this type.
-The Panel reached this conclusion by interpreting the text of the Ad Note based on its ordinary meaning and the context in which the terms appear, including with reference to the Antidumping Agreement. - 10.
-The Ad Note to paragraphs 2 and 3 of Article VI of the GATT 1994 states:
+A. The Panel Correctly Found that the Ad Note to GATT 1994 Article VI Limits Security to that Which Is "Reasonable"

+9. A central question before the Panel was whether any provisions of the Antidumping duty assessed after an order has been imposed, such as that contemplated by the EBR.
+As the sole provision that specifically limits security requirements of this type.8 The Panel reached this conclusion by interpreting the text of the Ad Note based on its ordinary meaning and the context in which the terms appear, including with reference to the Antidumping Agreement.